-The power source has two outputs for connecting welding and return cables: a negative [-] terminal (7) and a positive [+] terminal (9), see illustration of front and rear.
+The power source has two outputs for connecting welding and return cables (see illustration Front and rear), a negative [-] terminal (6) and a positive [+] terminal (8).

-For MIG/MMA process, the output to which the welding cable is connected depends on the type of electrode; refer to electrode packaging for information relating to the correct electrode polarity.
+For MIG/MMA process the output to which the welding cable is connected depends on the type of electrode, please refer to electrode packaging for information relating to the correct electrode polarity.
 Connect the return cable to the remaining welding terminal on the power source.
 Secure the return cable's contact clamp to the work piece and ensure that there is good contact.

-For TIG process (requires optional TIG accessories), connect the TIG torch power cable to the negative [-] terminal (7), see illustration of front and rear.
-Connect the gas inlet nut from the TIG torch to the gas outlet connector (5) located on the front of the machine.
-Connect the gas inlet nut (13), on rear panel, to a regulated shielding gas supply.
-Connect the work return lead to the positive [+] terminal (9), see illustration of front and rear.
+For TIG process (requires optional TIG accessories), connect the TIG torch power cable to the negative [-] terminal (6), see front illustration.
+Connect gas inlet nut to a regulated shielding gas supply.
+Connect the work return lead to the positive [+] terminal (8) see illustration Front and rear.